 But how long are they in breastmilk?

-A study conducted in Toronto showed that of 23 lactating women, only 11 showed peanuts in their breast milk after consumption.
+A study conducted in Toronto showed that of 23 lactating participants, only 11 showed peanuts in their breast milk after consumption.
 Peak levels were noted at 1-2 hours after ingesting 50 grams of peanuts.

 Let me repeat that, undetectable after 8 hours.